luketurnerdev/hive-express/README.md

 "It manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB"([Karnik, Developer News, freeCodeCamp](https://www.freecodecamp.org/news/introduction-to-mongoose-for-mongodb-d2a7aa593c57/)).

-Taking all that into account, we chose Mongoose to connect our mongodb database with our NodeJs programme.
+Taking all that into account, we chose Mongoose to connect our mongodb database with our NodeJs program.

 Bibliography:
 1. [mongoose npm](https://www.npmjs.com/package/mongoose).